 The program takes the form of a contest, inviting new public communications pieces (such as essays, explainer videos, podcasts) from scholars in our community that describe key findings or ideas from contemplative research for a broad audience.
 The winning pieces will be shared widely through our network, giving the awardee—and the ideas they’re communicating—enhanced visibility.
 Winners will also receive a $1,000 cash prize.

 This award is open to all current and past recipients of a Mind & Life research grant.
-For more information and application details, see the Request for Applications.
+For more information and application details, click below.

 Application Period: April 17, 2023 to June 30, 2023.

 Congratulations to Karen Bluth, winner of the inaugural Mind & Life Award for Public Communication of Contemplative Research for her submission on “How Self-Compassion Can Improve Teen Health.”
 Mind & Life also extends an honorable mention to Polina Beloborodova for her piece on “How Mindfulness Helps Us to Build Meaningful Social Connections.”
 Subscribe to our newsletter for updates on award winners and the 2023 award cycle.